 Simultaneously, the focus on our physical aspect in action does not permit the mind to over-function – something that would significantly limit the other levels of the experience: emotions/feelings and senses.

-“Freezing” in postures that we do not use in everyday life and “building sculptures” with the bodies of other persons, is in PSP a very powerful way to develop awareness on both a personal and a relational level.
+“Freezing” in postures that we do not use in everyday life and “building sculptures” with the bodies of other persons, is in PSP a very powerful way to develop awareness on both my personal reality and my interactions (my “relational” reality).